ministryofjustice/find-moj-data/userguide/content/About.md

 The aim is to increase the value of MoJ data by making it easy to find and understand.
 The catalogue contains **metadata** - data which describes the data assets - not the data itself.

-The service is now in private beta with a limited number of datasets catalogued, currently limited to models from the [Create a Derived Table (CaDeT)](https://github.com/moj-analytical-services/create-a-derived-table) service and charts from [Justice Data](https://data.justice.gov.uk/).
+The service is now in public beta with a limited number of datasets catalogued, currently limited to models from the [Create a Derived Table (CaDeT)](https://github.com/moj-analytical-services/create-a-derived-table) service and charts from [Justice Data](https://data.justice.gov.uk/).

 ### Getting started